Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 Ayurvedic Spices: Your Kitchen Pharmacy

-- Ginger (Shunti) — Ignites Agni, relieves nausea, reduces bloating
+- Ginger (Shunti).
+Ignites Agni, relieves nausea, reduces bloating

-- Cinnamon (Tvak) — Warming and sweet, balances blood sugar, comforting
+- Cinnamon (Tvak).
+Warming and sweet, balances blood sugar, comforting

 Cooling spices (best for Pitta):

-- Fennel (Shatapushpa) — Gentle on digestion, relieves gas, calms the stomach
+- Fennel (Shatapushpa).
+Gentle on digestion, relieves gas, calms the stomach

-- Mint (Pudina) — Cooling, refreshing, aids digestion
+- Mint (Pudina).
+Cooling, refreshing, helps digestion

 Universal spices (good for all doshas):

-- Cumin (Jiraka) — Stimulates Agni without overheating, reduces bloating
+- Cumin (Jiraka).
+Stimulates Agni without overheating, reduces bloating

-- Turmeric — Anti-inflammatory powerhouse, tridoshic in moderate amounts
+- Turmeric.
+Anti-inflammatory powerhouse, tridoshic in moderate amounts

-- Coriander seeds — Balancing for all doshas, excellent in spice blends
+- Coriander seeds.
+Balancing for all doshas, excellent in spice blends

 Common Mistakes in Ayurvedic Eating

-Even well-intentioned practitioners make these errors:
+Even well-intentioned people make these errors.

-- Treating all raw food as healthy — Raw food increases Vata.
+- Treating all raw food as healthy.
+Raw food increases Vata.
 Cooking predigests food and makes nutrients more accessible.
 Most Ayurvedic meals are cooked.

-- Eating too many different foods — Ayurveda favours simpler meals.
+- Eating too many different foods.
+Ayurveda favours simpler meals.
 Complex combinations challenge digestion.

 Getting Started: A Gentle Transition